-- The WiebeTech Write Blocking Validation Utility, our complimentary Windows application, tests the reliability of any write blocker available, hardware or software.
+- The WiebeTech Write Blocking Validation Utility, our complimentary Windows application, tests the reliability of any write blocker available, hardware, or software.

 Q: Where’s the on/off switch on the USB WriteBlocker?

 A: USB WriteBlocker is bus-powered by the computer’s USB port.
 Power is available right when you plug in USB WriteBlocker.
-If the device under capture can also be bus-powered, then it simply needs plugged into the USB receptacle on USB WriteBlocker.
-If the device under capture drive/device needs its own power then that power will need to be available when working with USB WriteBlocker.
+If the device under capture can also be bus-powered, then it simply needs to be plugged into the USB receptacle on USB WriteBlocker.
+If the device under the capture drive/device needs its own power then that power will need to be available when working with USB WriteBlocker.